Case Summary and Outcome

-The Court held that the Council unlawfully infringed the producer’s freedom of expression on the ground that the absolute prohibition on the commercial screening of the film did not meet the requirements set out by the “limitation clause” under Section 8 of the Basic Law: Human Rights and Dignity.
+The Supreme Court of Israel held that the Israel Film Council unlawfully infringed upon a producer’s freedom of expression by prohibiting the commercial screening of his documentary.
+This Israel Film Council prohibited the screening of Muhammad Bakri’s “Jenin Jenin,” concerning the infamous military operation of Israel in Jenin Refugee Camp in 2002.
+The council alleged that the documentary presented a distorted version of events, capable of inciting others to act against the Israeli government.
+The Court reasoned that the absolute prohibition on the commercial screening of the film did not meet the requirements set out by the “limitation clause” under Section 8 of the Basic Law: Human Rights and Dignity.
 Namely, the Council exceeded its authority by assessing whether the content of the documentary was true or false and that the prohibition did not meet the proportionality requirements of suitability, minimal violation, and relativity.

 Israel’s “Operation Defensive Wall” of 2002 began in response to an attack in Netanya city that killed dozens of Israeli citizens with more than a hundred people injured.
 The military forces raided the Jenin Refugee Camp in West Bank in order to uproot a network of Palestinian fighters behind the terror attack.

 As the operation came to an end, Mohammad Bakri, a Palestinian citizen of Israel, entered the refugee camp to produce a documentary.
 His objective was to present the Palestinians’ side of story as to what actually occurred during the military operation.
 He specifically declared that he did not attempt to present the Israeli position or present a balanced portrayal of the events.